beeware/toga/nursery/qt/README.rst

 Contributing
 ------------

 If you experience problems with this backend, `log them on GitHub`_.
+If you want to contribute toga-qt, please `fork the Qt repo`_ and `submit a pull request to Qt repo`_.
-If you want to contribute code, please `fork the code`_ and `submit a pull request`_.
+If you want to contribute toga-core or another part, please `fork the code`_ and `submit a pull request`_.

 .. _Toga widget toolkit: http://beeware.org/toga
 .. _the core Toga library: https://pypi.python.org/pypi/toga-core